chrisstef/polyplace/README.md

 Another way to connect to Mumbai Testnet is by using the following link: https://chainlist.org/ You can add the network of your choice by simply connecting your wallet.

+### Getting test MATIC

+You can get up to 2 MATIC/day by pasting your address here: https://mumbaifaucet.com/.

 ### Technology stack

 - `Solidity`